Oeilden8/find-your-lol-champion/README.md

 - Filter the champions by type,
 - Order the list by name or difficulty,
 - Scroll to top button,
+- Select a Champion to view a page dedicated to him, with splash art, spells info, tips and a link to a guide,
 - Responsive.

 ## Future Features

-- Select a champion to display a page dedicated to him, with skins carousel, spells info and a link to a guide,
+- Add skins to Champion page,
+- Add a search input to the Home page,
 - Update display of champion list to be a closer match to the LOL launcher.